pkmh/vibing-with-snake/README.md

 # vibing-with-snake
 [May 9th 2026] I'm a reluctant vibe-coder, and much of my work is too sensitive to use AI for.
 But, I want to make sure I keep on top of the tech landscape as these tools evolve so I'm experimenting with vibe-coding in some of my free time.
 Most of this README file & the C++ code is all thanks to Claude!!

-The goal This time?
+The goal this time?
 To play Snake in your CLI!!

 All I prompted Claude with was "Hey Claude!
 Can you write another C++ program for me?
 I want to play Snake in my CLI" This took Claude significantly longer than Tetris, but it was still very fast.
 I think thats understandable too, considering the popularity of Tetris as a game and as a programming task